- Floor transition height exceeds the robot's climb capability

 Symptoms

-- Robot stops at tile to carpet transition
+- Robot stops at the tile-to-carpet transition

 - Cannot climb onto thick rugs